NatanVilchis/termuxtex/README.en.md

 ### lualatex2
 This command will compile the .tex file with lualatex <br>
-The general form of use is the following:
+The general form of lualatex2:
 ````
 lualatex2 [-options] file.tex
 ````